sirlan-ff00ff/arcticfox-theme/readme.md

 * create (if doesn't exist) a sub folder called 'chrome' (exact name, all minuscule)
 * put the file `chrome/userChrome.css` in there (the file must be called 'userChrome.css')

-(you might want to edit some settings in the css file, feel free to open it in your text editor)
+(you might want to edit some settings in the css file, feel free to open it in your text editor, **if you're on Windows** there are some options in the file you need to uncomment to make it work better, do a ctrl + f for `WINDOWS` in the file)

 * close and re-open firefox, it should have the theme applied